 If you are homeless or at risk of homelessness you will also be expected to work with the Housing Options Team to find a home.

 In certain circumstances 16 and 17 year olds can join the Housing Register, as can former members of the Armed Forces.
-People over 60 years of age who want to move to sheltered housing can be considered even if they do not have a local connection or own a home.
+People over 60 years of age who want to move to independent living accommodation can be considered even if they do not have a local connection or own a home.

 Who gets priority on the Joint Housing Register?